Refunds and remission of debt

 Appeals need to be lodged within 28 days from when you receive notice of the decision not to re-credit or remit.

-To appeal, you need to send a written statement outlining the reasons for your appeal to:
+To appeal, send a written statement outlining the reasons for your appeal to:

 c/- Student Processes